 When and where does Breakthrough Generation take place?

-Please indicate at the top of your cover letter which of the three research areas you wish to be considered for: Energy, Cities, or Food & Farming.
-An excellent cover letter will display a thorough understanding of Breakthrough's work and ideas and will discuss at least one of our publications, An Ecomodernist Manifesto, or Michael Shellenberger and Ted Nordhaus's book, Break Through.
-Please limit your cover letter to one page maximum.
+Please indicate at the top of your cover letter which of the three research areas you wish to be considered for: Climate & Energy, Food & Farming, or Cities

 Please limit your resume or CV to two pages maximum.